 Reality check – you are deploying more often than you think

 Lets say you deploy every week – I’m being generous here, but lets just pretend.
 So you deploy on Thursday during the day because you have an awesome deploy process and you know it’s better to spot problems when everyone is in the office.
 You spot a problem, what do you do?
 I’m guessing your deploy was from a branch, so you just fix that branch & deploy.
-Then you merge the fix into master.
+Then you merge the fix into controller.

 Friday comes along, hey there’s another critical issue.
 Fix, branch, deploy.
 Lather, rinse repeat.
 Meanwhile, depending on how involved the fix is and what other stuff you have going on, you’ve got a bunch of merging to get right and the closer to your next branch you get, the more of a problem this becomes.
 How about a fix on Wednesday before the next deploy?
-I’m guessing you’ve already cut the next branch, so now you apply the fix to 3 branches (last week, this week, master).
+I’m guessing you’ve already cut the next branch, so now you apply the fix to 3 branches (last week, this week, controller).

 All this deploying and merging and branching, it’s all work.
 The problem is – it’s not automated work, it’s work asking for mistakes to be made.
 It’s risk.
 Where are your safety mechanisms?
 Are they your manual testers?
 Your automated test suite?
 If those automated tests aren’t good enough to test each commit before it goes to production, why are they good enough to test each weeks deploy?
 Because you do manual testing?

 This all sounds risky to me, but for some reason it sounds less risky than Continuous Deployment to some.
 I think this can only be because of a lack of understanding around the safety mechanisms, the pre-requisites.
 The proof is in the pudding though, and if you still produce shitty software when doing Continuous Deployment because you write bad tests and don’t do retrospectives and don’t prioritize the important work of making the system work right – then you’re sunk either way.